wettergrund/OpenAiFetcher/README.md

 #### JsonMode

-Json mode is available with GPT-3.5-turbo-1106 (Gpt35T and Gpt4T)
+Json mode is available with GPT-3.5-turbo-1106 and gpt-4-1106-preview (Gpt35T and Gpt4T)

 ```CS
 fetcher.JsonMode = true